 A change in preference will take effect with the next parse.
 You do not need to restart your IDE.
 Disable the option before loading a solution if you prefer its initial parsing to occur single-threaded.
 (A change in preference has no effect on current parsing.)
 Disable the option before a large build if you want to reserve CPU resources for the build.
 If memory consumption is an issue, restart Visual Studio after disabling the option to reduce memory consumed by threads previously started during parsing.

-If you prefer Visual Assist parse in multiple threads but on a limited number of CPUs or cores, you can specify the limit by modifying the registry.
+If you prefer Visual Assist parse in multiple threads but on a limited number of CPUs or cores, select Limit the maximum number of current threads to option, and specify the number between 1 to 16.
+Keep in mind, a restart of your IDE will be required to apply changes.
+For more information, visit registry.

 You can adjust concurrency only via the registry.